AnnaMedKatt/Cloud-documentation/Document example - Monitoring and troubleshooting.md

 > Error","debug":"KEYCLOAK did not return valid status.
 Keycloak status: 401"}]

 **How to repair the synchronization:**
-- Use the Keycloak console under the admin user.
-Return the correct password to the superadmin user (go through steps 1-5 with a correct password);
+- Log into Keycloak console as an admin user.
+Change back the password of the superadmin user (go through steps 1-5 with a correct password);
 - Check IAM logs in OpenSearch (there should be no synchronization errors);
 - Make sure that the user *xxx@xx.team* with the {'keycloack_sync': true} attribute appears in IAM (step 8).